 All calls that are LIFE-THREATENING or CRIMES IN PROGRESS are considered emergencies, and you can call 9-1-1.
 For non-emergency calls, call 760-839-4722.

-All calls received into Police Dispatch are input into the computer and prioritized dependent on the nature of the call.
+All calls received into Police Communications Center are input into the computer and prioritized dependent on the nature of the call.

 It is extremely important that you give the dispatcher as much information as you possibly can.
 Examples of what you may need to tell the dispatcher are: